Skip to main content

 Example 11.
 Document Change Streams

-final stream = database.changes();
+final stream = collection.changes();

 stream.listen((change) {